svaloumas/valet/README.md

 specific job.
 User-defined tasks are assigned to jobs.
 Every job can be assigned with a different task, a JSON payload with the data required for the task to be executed, and an optional timeout interval.
 Jobs can be scheduled to run at a specified time or instantly.

-After the tasks have been executed, their results along with the errors (if any) are stored into a repository.
+After the tasks have been executed, their results along with the errors (if any) are stored into a storage system.

 <a name="pipeline"/>